aadilmallick/my-notes-docusaurus/docs/linux/08-linux-guide.md

 sed 's/oldtext/newtext/g' example.txt
 ```

-You essentially have 4 components in the “sed string” you have to pass in, each separated by a forwards slash:
+You essentially have 4 components in the “sed string” you have to pass in, each separated by a delimiter.

+> [!NOTE]
+> The delimiter can be any character, we just typically use something uncommon, like a forward slash, but any delimiter can be used as long as it's consistent.

 - `s` : use sed for substitution
 - `oldtext` : the text to replace, or a regex pattern to match